AbdallahKHq/Personal-website/README.md

 ## Demo

-You can view the live demo of the project [here](#insert-live-demo-link).
+You can view the live demo of the project here : https://abdallahkhq.github.io/Personal-website/.

 ## Features

-- Responsive design: The website is optimized for various screen sizes and devices.
+- Responsive design : The website is optimized for various screen sizes and devices.
-- [Add any specific features you implemented]

 ## Technologies Used